 The OECD addresses a wide range of issues relevant for consumers, in particular through its Committee on Consumer Policy (CCP).

-The OECD is a member organisation of ICPEN.
+The OECD is an observer organisation of ICPEN.

 UNCTAD's overall objective of its programmes is to promote inclusive and sustainable development through international trade.